What is Disc Golf?

 Disc golf started in Australia in 1986 with courses in Hobart and Perth.
 At present there are 65+ disc golf courses throughout Australia, mostly concentrated in or around the capital cities.
 There are over 3,000 members of the Australian Disc Golf Association and 10,000 registered players worldwide.

 There are currently nine courses in NSW/ACT with the only courses outside metro areas being in Ballina, Mudgee, Jindabyne, Thredbo and Lake Crackenback.
 Most courses provide 9 holes often with multiple tees to create 18 holes.

 Here in Dubbo we have the opportunity, with approval from Council, to install NSW’s second only 18‑hole course.
 This will give Dubbo an edge in attracting players from all over Australia and the world.
 Yes some players are that serious!
 We also have a strong chance of attracting State and National titles to Dubbo.

 Disc golf is an ideal school sport both at primary and secondary level, perfect for social and family get‑togethers and another tourist attraction/activity that is free if you have your own Frisbee or you can hire/buy a beginners set of discs from the visitors centre.

-DUFF, with the support of Western Plains Regional Council, invite local businesses to sponsor individual holes of the 18-hole course.
+Local businesses are invited to sponsor individual holes of the 18-hole course.
 Each basket and tee sign costs $600 which will secure advertising on the tee sign (see opposite) for 5 years, with an option to renew for a further 5 years for a similar fee.